codacy-open-source-projects-scans/libnvme/doc/rst/types.rst

   is not part of an NVMe Storage Device.

 ``NVME_CTRL_NVMSR_NVMEE``
-  If set’, then the NVM Subsystem is part of an NVMe Enclosure; if cleared, then the NVM Subsystem is not part of an NVMe Enclosure.
+  If set, then the NVM Subsystem is part of an NVMe Enclosure; if cleared, then the NVM Subsystem is not part of an NVMe Enclosure.